 Thesis Plan I: Completion of the research thesis (NANO 299) fulfills twelve (12) units toward the total graduation requirement.
 The balance is made up of the five (5) core courses (twenty (20) units) and one additional elective course (four (4) units) subject to the restrictions described above.

-Comprehensive Examination Plan II: This plan involves course work only and culminates in an oral comprehensive examination based on topics selected from the core courses.
+Comprehensive Examination Plan II: This plan involves course work only and culminates in a written comprehensive examination based on topics selected from the core courses.
 In addition to the five (5) core courses (twenty (20) units), one must choose an additional four electives (sixteen (16) units) subject to the restrictions of NANO 279, 296, and 298 described above.
 A student should consult their academic advisor to choose an appropriate course schedule.

 A sample program is shown: